freddan88/simple-php-oop-email-api/README.md

 ## simple-php-oop-email-api

-Enhancements of previous php email-api
+Enhancements of previous PHP email-api

 > Post formdata and send emails by using the built in mail function in PHP